Lochverstaerker/screenr/README.md

 # screenr
-script to improve the taking of screenshots
+bash script to improve the taking of screenshots

 This script takes a screenshot using maim (+ slop) and then prompts the user what to do with it.
 Available options are "Save", "Upload" (to imgur and dropbox), "Edit", "Save & Upload" and "View"